eove/orca/example/docs/offline_vault_ceremony.md

 lsblk -o name,label
 ```

-TODO the script could do that and check it since we know the cvault and it will be checked afterwards anyway
 > [!Warning]
 > The rest of this section should not be executed at the first initialisation of the vault because we have no previous backup.
 In that case, please skip to the next section.